Iris Menas

-iris menas (born July 20, 1990) is an American actor.
+iris menas (born July 20, 1990) (Note: menas prefers the use of lowercase letters when their name is written.) is an American actor.
 They (Note: menas uses the neopronouns zie/hir.
-This article uses they/them for simplicity and understanding.) are best known for appearing as Anybodys in the 2021 film adaptation of West Side Story.
-They also voice Odee Elliot in Madagascar: A Little Wild, Fred in Ridley Jones, Frankie Stein in the 2022 rebooted Monster High television show, and Winn Harper in the 2024 Fairly OddParents reboot The Fairly OddParents: A New Wish.
+This article uses they/them for simplicity and understanding.) are best known for appearing as Anybodys in the 2021 film adaptation of West Side Story and their voice roles in the Monster High reboot, Madagascar: A Little Wild, Ridley Jones, and the Fairly OddParents reboot.